DEV-5/MY_NOTES/Linux_Embedded_development.md

   <img src="./Pictures/Linux/GNULinux.jpg" style="zoom:67%;" />

   - In 1991, Linus Torvalds, a Finnish student at the University of Helsinki, was inspired to write an operating system for his Intel 80386 PC.
-  - Inspired by Minix, a small UNIX-like operating system kernel Torvalds started on a project to create an efficient, full-featured UNIX kernel to run on the 386.
+  - Inspired by `Minix`, a small UNIX-like operating system kernel Torvalds started on a project to create an efficient, full-featured UNIX kernel to run on the 386.
 Over a few months, Torvalds developed a basic kernel that allowed him to compile and run various GNU programs.
 Then, on
     October 5, 1991, Torvalds requested the help of other programmers, making the following now much-quoted announcement of version 0.02 of his kernel in the comp.os.minix
   - Like most free software projects, Linux follows a release-early, release-often model, so that new kernel revisions appear frequently (sometimes even daily).
 As the Linux user base increased, the release model was adapted to decrease disruption to existing users.
-Specifically, following the release of Linux 1.0, the kernel developers adopted a kernel version numbering scheme with each release numbered x.y.z: x representing a major version, y a minor version within that major version, and z a revision of the minor version (minor improvements and bug fixes).
+Specifically, following the release of Linux 1.0, the kernel developers adopted a kernel version numbering scheme with each release numbered `x.y.z: x` representing a major version, y a minor version within that major version, and z a revision of the minor version (minor improvements and bug fixes).
-  - As a general goal, Linux (i.e., kernel, glibc, and tool) development aims to conform to the various UNIX standards, especially POSIX and the Single UNIX Specification.
+  - As a general goal, Linux (i.e., kernel, `glibc`, and tool) development aims to conform to the various UNIX standards, especially POSIX and the Single UNIX Specification.

 ### Man page Section Numbers

-- 2 for system API   eg: man 2 open
+- 2 for system API   eg: `man 2 open`

-- 3 for Library Functions  eg: man 3 fopen
+- 3 for Library Functions  eg: `man 3 fopen`

-- 7 for Subsystems and kernel components  eg: man 7 tcp
+- 7 for Subsystems and kernel components  eg: `man 7 tcp`

 - run `man man` to know more about the man sections